-It would be manifestly unjust for these subscribers to wait until we had distributed the type and re-adjusted our malling apparatus before sending in their money for the renewal of their subscriptions.
+It would be manifestly unjust for these subscribers to wait until we had distributed the type and re-adjusted our mailing apparatus before sending in their money for the renewal of their subscriptions.

-There are several whose time has passed, for renewal, but we have continued their names on our mailing machine, and sent them the Journal, inhopes they would soon send in their subscriptions.
+There are several whose time has passed, for renewal, but we have continued their names on our mailing machine, and must them the JOURNAL, in hopes they would soon send in their subscriptions.
 We aim to publish a newspaper, in every point of view, unsurpassed in any part of the world.

-Our machinery is abundantly competent to the tack-not only for the mechanical part of our Jour-NAL, but for all kinds of work known to the art.
-We command the best talent in the reformatory schools of the age.
+Our machinery is abundantly competent to the task-not only for the mechanical part of our Jour-NAL, but for all kinds of work known to the art.

+We command the bast talent in the reformatory schools of theage.
 Indeed, we are especially favored in every particular to produce just such a paper as Spiritualists and other reformers throughout the world are in need of and most ardently desire.